 About me

-I am an Assistant Professor in the Department of Political Science at the University of Nevada, Las Vegas.
-My research and teaching interests focus on public opinion, political psychology, social media, data visualization, and East Asian politics.
+I am an Associate Professor with tenure in the Department of Political Science at the University of Nevada, Las Vegas.
+In 2024, I received the NSHE Regents’ Rising Researcher Award, the first assistant professor in political science to receive this award since 1993.
+I also serve as an associate political science at RAND Corporation.
+My research and teaching interests focus on public opinion, political psychology, social media, cognitive warfare, data visualization, US-China-Taiwan relationship, and East Asian politics.

 My current research projects include: